gbochicc/hello-world/README.md

 # hello-world
-learning github
+Still learning github
-trying to learn how this works for City College Robotics Club what fun!
+Still trying to see how this works for City College Robotics Club And....still having fun